-The SHAPE curriculum consists of homework assistance, tutoring, mentoring, counseling, and social and life skills training.
-Students stay in the program for six weeks.
-This program is an alternative method that Shelby County Schools is using to work with juvenile offenders who have committed minor offenses.
-The curriculum used in the S.H.A.P.E. program are the Mendez Curriculum, called To Good For Drugs and Violence.
+The program is designed to address the various causes of aggressive behavior.

+The program focuses on three key components: Social Skills Training, Anger Control & Moral Reasoning.
 The intent of the School House Adjustment Enterprise Program is to provide immediate consequences, such as community services or restitution and a prompt and convenient resolution for the victim.
 At the same time, it benefits the juvenile by avoiding the stigma of a juvenile record.
 In many instances, this early intervention will deter the youth from continuing negative behavior and divert the youth from progressing into the juvenile justice system.